Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

 Jonas Funer is a pioneering figure in biomedical research.
-With a Bachelor's in Laboratory Animal Technology and postgraduate studies in Business Administration, he's helmed preclinics Gesellschaft für praklinische Forschung mbH as CEO since 2006.
+With a bachelor's degree in Laboratory Animal Technology and postgraduate studies in Business Administration, he's helmed preclinics Gesellschaft für praklinische Forschung mbH as CEO since 2006.
 Funer's leadership spans roles like Head of Preclinical Research in Berlin and CEO of BCD biomedical consulting.
 His expertise ranges from hands-on research, contract research, development of gene transfer models, and neuroimaging.
 He has several publications and patents including measuring mouse activity to therapeutic botulinum neurotoxins, underscoring his commitment to innovative solutions in healthcare.
 Overall, Funer's career embodies a fusion of scientific acumen, entrepreneurial spirit, and leadership in advancing preclinical science.

 ABSTRACT

-Antibody based drugs are an enormous growing market.
-In this talk it is described how antibodies are developed.
+Antibody-based drugs are an enormous growing market.
+In this talk, it is described how antibodies are developed.
 Starting with the different strategies to create antibodies and describing the process of antibody development, including the preclinical testing of antibodies.

 Kuruom School of Advanced Sciences, Lucknow, India & Institute of Advanced Sciences (INADS), Dartmouth, MA, USA